 7 Significant gender differences were found for two out of three items.

-8 Significant gender differences were found in three out of six items: women provided more accurate answers regarding knowledge than men concerning age and marked fertility decline; men provided more accurate answers regarding the chance of pregnancy during ovulation and rate of infertile couples.
+8 Significant gender differences were found in three out of six items: women provided more accurate answers than men concerning age and marked fertility decline; men provided more accurate answers regarding the chance of pregnancy during ovulation and rate of infertile couples.
 Regarding risk factors, women answered significantly more often that overweight, underweight and age affect fertility, whereas men reported that smoking affects fertility more often.

-9 Significant gender differences were found for six of eight items (women presented higher FK in four items and men presented higher FK in two items.
+9 Significant gender differences were found for six of eight items (women presented higher FA in four items and men presented higher FA in two items.
 Please note that gender differences were evaluated using the X2 statistic to compare male and female proportion of answers cross 4 categories of answers (multiple-choice questions).

-10 Significant gender differences were found for four of eight items (women presented higher FK in two items; men presented higher FK in the other two items.
+10 Significant gender differences were found for four of eight items (women presented higher FA in two items; men presented higher FA in the other two items.
 Please note that gender differences were evaluated using the X2 statistic to compare male and female proportion of answers across four categories of answer (multiple-choice questions).

 11 Significant gender differences were found for two of four items (these differences were not consistent).

-12 Being less than 30 or more than 30 years old was not significantly associated with FK levels for seven of eight items.
+12 Being less than 30 or more than 30 years old was not significantly associated with FA levels for seven of eight items.

-13 Being more than 40 years old was significantly associated with greater FK.
+13 Being more than 40 years old was significantly associated with greater FA.

-14 Being 26-29 years old is significantly associated with greater levels of FK whereas being younger than 25 years old was not significantly related to FK levels.
+14 Being 26-29 years old is significantly associated with greater levels of FA whereas being younger than 25 years old was not significantly related to FA levels.

-15 Participants who were 35-44 years old presented significantly greater knowledge than 15-24, 25-34 and 45-59 age groups.
+15 Participants who were 35-44 years old presented significantly greater FA than 15-24, 25-34 and 45-59 age groups.

-16Younger participants (18-24 years) presented less knowledge than the 25-34 and 35-40 age groups concerning infertility risk factors; 25- to 34-year-olds presented greater knowledge than the 35-40 and 18-24 age groups regarding the effect of age on fertility; 35- to 40-year-olds presented greater knowledge than the 18-24 and 25-34 year age groups concerning ovulatory cycle and 35- to 40-year-olds presented significantly more misconceptions about fertility than the 25-34 and 18-24 year age groups.
+16Younger participants (18-24 years) presented less FA than the 25-34 and 35-40 age groups concerning infertility risk factors; 25- to 34-year-olds presented greater awareness than the 35-40 and 18-24 age groups regarding the effect of age on fertility; 35- to 40-year-olds presented greater knowledge than the 18-24 and 25-34 year age groups concerning ovulatory cycle and 35- to 40-year-olds presented significantly more misconceptions about fertility than the 25-34 and 18-24 year age groups.

-17 Being less than 30 years old was significantly associated with greater knowledge regarding age-related fertility decline.
+17 Being less than 30 years old was significantly associated with greater awareness regarding age-related fertility decline.
 Regarding risk factors, no age differences were found (exception for one item).

-18 University education was found positively associated with FK levels (in the general group); no significant association was found between university education and FK levels (in the “triers” group).
+18 University education was found positively associated with FA levels (in the general group); no significant association was found between university education and FA levels (in the “triers” group).

-19 High education was significantly associated with greater FK for two of three items.
+19 High education was significantly associated with greater FA for two of three items.

-20 Three items in four did not show differences in FK between humanities and science students.
+20 Three items in four did not show differences in FA between humanities and science students.

-21 Medical students had greater FK levels.
+21 Medical students had greater FA levels.

-22 In general, medical students had greater levels of FK.
-Female medical students had greater levels of FK than female non-medical students; however male medical students had similar FK kevels to male non-medical students.
+22 In general, medical students had greater levels of FA.
+Female medical students had greater levels of FA than female non-medical students; however male medical students had similar FA kevels to male non-medical students.

-23 Gynaecologists had greater FK levels than other physicians and nurses.
+23 Gynaecologists had greater FA levels than other physicians and nurses.

-24 Male participants who had experienced prior infertility had greater FK, whereas this association was not found among females.
+24 Male participants who had experienced prior infertility had greater FA, whereas this association was not found among females.

-25 Significant differences in FK levels were found between subfertile and pregnant women in three of six items (the differences were not in the same direction).
+25 Significant differences in FA levels were found between subfertile and pregnant women in three of six items (the differences were not in the same direction).

-26 Male participants who had experienced infertility treatments had greater FK, but this association was not found among women..
+26 Male participants who had experienced infertility treatments had greater FA, but this association was not found among women..